mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 ENVIRONMENTAL DANGERS Most life-bearing worlds feature biology completely incompatible with alien visitors, so Travellers are utterly unaffected by their native pathogens.
 The exceptions are typically planets where everything is inimical to human life.
 Alien diseases that affect humans are comparatively rare, most of which are mutations or engineered variants of diseases originally from Earth.
 Panacea drugs can help the immune system resist infection on unfamiliar worlds.
 Poisons are rarer but more dangerous – injecting an unfamiliar chemical into your bloodstream is never a good idea.

-DISEASES Diseases reduce a Traveller’s characteristics, starting with END.
+DISEASES Diseases reduce a Traveller's characteristics, starting with END.
 The Traveller must make a series of END checks to resist the effects of the disease.
 If the Traveller fails an END check, they take the listed damage and must make another END check a few hours or days later, depending on the Interval of the disease.
 Once an END check has been passed, the Traveller has fought off the disease.
-At the referee’s discretion, some more tenacious diseases may require multiple successful checks to shake off.
+At the referee's discretion, some more tenacious diseases may require multiple successful checks to shake off.

 Disease END check Difficulty Damage Interval Anthrax Very Difficult (12+) 2D 1D days Biological Weapon